City-of-Helsinki/helfi-hakuvahti/README.md

 # Hakuvahti

-Hakuvahti is a Fastify / Node.js application that monitors Hel.fi searches (ElasticSearch via ElasticProxy) and notifies subscribers of new results by email and optional SMS.
+Hakuvahti is a Fastify / Node.js application that monitors Hel.fi searches (ElasticSearch) and notifies subscribers of new results by email and optional SMS.

 Prerequisites:
-- Drupal site uses ElasticSearch + ElasticProxy.
+- ElasticSearch
 - The site config's `matchField` names the ElasticSearch field that holds each result's publication timestamp (e.g. `field_publication_starts`).
 - Results expose `title` and `url` fields.
 - Site has an Asiointitietovarasto (ATV) account for storing subscriber contact info.